 By absorbing amonia and phosphates your cell will duplicate its organelles untill it’s ready to divide and reproduce.
 Once it does, the editor button (bottom right) will be highlighted.
 There are two bars on the button that show your reproduction progress as well as how much amonia and phosphates you need.

 Before entering the editor you can go through the patch report and patch map to see how your environment has changed and to choose a new patch to send your species in.
 You can only move the patches adyacent to the ones you inhabit.
 In the editor, you can select organelles from the side menu and add them to your displayed cell to create a contiguous shape.
 Each edit (addition or removal) costs Mutation Points, but the undo and redo buttons allow reverting without cost within this generation if you make a mistake.
 You can also press a symmetry button between the previous two that allows you to place organelles in symmetrical patterns.
 When your MP counter hits 0, you cannot make anymore edits.

 Our current short-term goal is to refine and eventually complete our current unicellular game stage.
 In this part of the game, the player controls a single cell in a fluid environment with the goal of surviving in their often dangerous ecosystem long enough to reproduce and therefore ensure the survival of their species.
 The main game mechanics focus on the chemical warfare between cells and the coevolution of both antagonistic and symbiotic relationships between and within these species as well as the colonization and exploration of new environments.

-Right now we’ve added a brand new patch system and Auto-Evo algorithm with 0.4.3.
+Right now we’ve improved the patch system introduced with 0.4.2 and also included new features, like an appeareance tab, a new GUI and the Pilus, an organelle for stabbing other cells.
 We’re looking to include more gameplay features soon and develop the ones already implemented further.